 If you have computer equipment, BC owned phones, or other electronic devices that could contain data, contact your technology consultant (TC) to make arrangements for disposal.

-For electronic equipment that doesn't contain stored data (e.g. printers, docks, speakers), submit a work order.
-To do so, report the problem area as "Groundskeeping/Landscaping/Move Request," and the problem type as "Office/Equipment/Furniture Move Request."
+For electronic equipment that doesn't contain stored data (e.g. monitors, printers, docks, speakers), submit a work order.
+Create a ticket in the work order system to have unwanted electronics moved to the warehouse for disposal.

-WE NO LONGER ACCEPT ALKALINE BATTERIES (e.g. Duracell, Energizer, etc.) They are not hazardous to the environment and can be disposed of through the regular trash system.
-However, consider purchasing rechargeable AA and AAA batteries to reduce waste.
+Due to the cost of disposal to the University, WE NO LONGER ACCEPT ALKALINE BATTERIES (e.g. Duracell, Energizer, etc.) for disposal.
+They are not hazardous to the environment and can be disposed of through the regular trash system.
+Consider purchasing rechargeable AA and AAA batteries to reduce waste.